Quick recap of this article

 The commercial success of a game hinges on many factors, not least of which is whether users have a good reason to buy/download it.
 Another factor with just as much importance is reach – how many platforms and devices you can make the title available to.
 If you want your bases covered in this regard, you would surely benefit from learning how to make a cross-platform game.
 This is exactly what we will help you with in this article.

-The benefit of cross-platform development over porting lies in time (and its relative equivalent – money).
+The benefit of cross-platform game development over porting lies in time (and its relative equivalent – money).
 Though it normally takes longer to make a cross-platform game than a native one for a single platform, this is still much faster than making one game version and remaking it later through porting.

 This is a trap that many games have fallen into (Fall Guys, Among Us, Fortnite, to name a few): the developer placed their bet on 1 or 2 platforms, but after their game blew up in popularity, they had to go through a painful and lengthy process of adapting it to new platforms.

-The key thing to understand about game development is that though you are making several game versions at once, you don’t have to divert much attention or many people to these different directions – it is mostly a single stream.
-Thanks to game engines and other helpful cross-platform tools, the unified code for a game can be transpiled into different languages and packaged into apps for the corresponding platforms.
+The key thing to understand about cross-platform game development is that though you are making several game versions at once, you don’t have to divert much attention or many people to these different directions – it is mostly a single stream.
+Thanks to cross-platform game engines and other helpful tools, the unified code for a game can be transpiled into different languages and packaged into apps for the corresponding platforms.

-The first stage of game dev mostly consists of planning and laying the foundation for the project.
+The first stage of cross-platform game development mostly consists of planning and laying the foundation for the project.
 Everything usually starts with an idea or vision, which is translated into concept art, preliminary designs, and notes about how it can be implemented.
 When the feasibility and requirements of the project have been defined, they are usually added to a game design document (GDD), which serves as an important reference for the project moving forward.
 It is also common for a company to create a prototype in this stage to make sure that the key planned functionality can be utilized.

 Though the game logic and mechanics usually stay the same from platform to platform, the specialists working on the project also contemplate platform-specific things, like how to fit UI and game elements on smaller/larger screens and optimize performance.
+Using cross-platform game engines like Unity or Unreal, of course, simplifies this process but it does not make it a cakewalk.

 3. Testing and release

 Though QA game testing begins in the production stage as new bits and pieces of the game are created, it really ramps up as the game nears completion.
 QA engineers thoroughly check the game for bugs or issues that might impact the user experience, offering suggestions.
-They also test the software on different platforms, since some code and scripts may not carry over well.
+They also test the software on different platforms since some code and scripts may not carry over well.
 With the game polished, it can get a partial or full release.
 A partial release (known as a beta) is meant to give a limited number of players a taste and make some final changes based on their feedback.

 Looking for professionals to cover this pipeline?